Butatron TabletsThis page contains information on Butatron Tablets for veterinary use.

 Federal law restricts this drug to use by or on the order of a licensed veterinarian.

-Kuzell(1,2,3), Payne(4), Fleming(5) and Denko(6), demonstrated clinical effectiveness of phenylbutazone in acute rheumatism, gout, gouty arthritis and various other rheumatoid disorders in man.
+Kuzell(1,2,3), Payne(4), Flemming(5) and Denko(6), demonstrated clinical effectiveness of phenylbutazone in acute rheumatism, gout, gouty arthritis and various other rheumatoid diseases in man.
 Anti-inflammatory activity has been well established by Fabre(7), Domenjoz(8), Wilhelmi(9), and Yourish(10).

 Camberos(14) reported favorable results with phenylbutazone following intermittent treatment of thoroughbred horses for arthritis and chronic arthrosis (e.g. osteoarthritis of medial and distal bones of the hock, arthritis of the stifle and hip, arthrosis of the spine and generalized arthritis).
 Results were less favorable in cases of traumatism, muscle rupture, strains and inflammatory conditions of the third phalanx.
 Sutter(15) reported favorable responses in chronic equine arthritis, fair results in a severely bruised mare, and poor results in two cases where the condition was limited to the third phalanx.